AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/instances.md

 - Set `deployer` to zero or `msg_sender` depending on whether the `universal_deploy` flag is set.
 - Computes the resulting `new_contract_address`.
 - Emits the resulting address as the Deployment Nullifier to signal the public deployment, so callers can prove that the contract has or has not been publicly deployed.
-- Either verifies that the instance has been already initialized by reading its Initialization Nullifier, or executes a call into the resulting address to initialize it and then checks the Initialization Nullifier.
-Note that it is still necessary to check the Initialization Nullifier in the latter case since the Deployer has no guarantee that the function call corresponded to a constructor that effectively initialized the contract.
 - Emits an unencrypted event `ContractInstanceDeployed` with the address preimage.

 The pseudocode for the process described above is the following: